MCalvario/Password-Generator/README.md

 # Password-Generator

 ## Description
-AS A web developer with access to sensitive data, I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security.
+As a full stack developer with access to sensitive data, I want to randomly generate a password that meets certain criteria so that I can create a strong password that provides greater security.

 # Usage
 To use this application to obtain a new and secure password, click the button to generate a password.
 You will be presented with a series of prompts for password criteria.
 When prompted for password criteria, select which criteria to include in the password.
 When prompted for the length of the password, choose a length of at least 8 characters and no more than 128 characters.
 When asked for character types to include in the password, confirm whether or not to include lowercase, uppercase, numeric, and/or special characters.
-After you answer each prompt, your input should be validated and at least one character type should be selected.
+After you answer each prompt, your input will be validated and at least one character type should be selected.
 When all prompts are answered, a password is generated that matches the selected criteria.
 The password will then be displayed on the page.

 # Live Site Application
 [Link to Live Site] https://mcalvario.github.io/Password-Generator/ [Screenshot of application]![Alt text](gp-1.png)
+[Link to updated portfolio] https://mcalvario.github.io/Professional-Portfolio/

 # Credits
 Youtube Password Generator: https://www.youtube.com/watch?v=x4HUaiazDes